mhl/mysociety-cvs/iso/bin/README.txt

 TODO:
 Copyright statements not right

+README-check - check this file is up to date

 General loading scripts
 =======================

-postcodes-into-db - loads postcodes from OS's CodePoint into an SQLite database stops-into-db - loads NaPTAN stops into an SQLite database
+postcodes-into-db - loads postcodes from OS's CodePoint into an SQLite database stops-into-db - loads NaPTAN stops into an SQLite database calc-bounding-rectangle - given a postcode and size gives you the OS grid bounding rectangle

 Transport direct specific
 =========================